ProtocolNebula/simple-ispconfig-backup/Readme.md

 ## How To Use
 1. Copy ```src``` content to your server.
 2. Edit ```makeBackup.sh``` with your paths (optional)
-3. Create/mount the backup directory (/backups/ for example)
+3. Create/mount the backup directory (/backups/ for example) - **This can be remote machine folder**
 4. Make file executable ```chmod a+rx /path/to/script.sh```
 5. Create a cron with ```crontab -e``` with ```root```, for example:
 ```bash